Intel® Threading Building Blocks (Intel® TBB)Close

 - Relies on generic programming.

-Intel TBB uses generic programming.
-The essence of generic programming is writing the best possible algorithms with the fewest constraints.
+Generic programming writes the best possible algorithms with the fewest constraints.
 The C++ Standard Template Library (STL) is a good example of generic programming in which the interfaces are specified by requirements on types.

 - Supports heterogeneous computing.

-What kind of applications can be multi-threaded/parallelized using Intel TBB?
+What kind of applications can be multithreaded and parallelized using TBB?

 - Numeric weather prediction